shm0007/corpus-crime/README.md

 ## Data Processing
-Project Gutenberg Header and Footer are removed manualy, so did the text illustrations
+- Project Gutenberg Header and Footer are removed manualy.
+- Text illustrations are removed